albi3ro/M4/_posts/2015-01-15-Projectile-Motion.md

 title: Intro to Jupyter and Projectile Motion
 layout: post
 comments: True
-category: General
+category: General Audience
 tags: Intro
 author: Christina C. Lee
 image: "https://albi3ro.github.io/M4/Images/Projectile/spaceship.png"
 description: A STEM high school introduction to Jupyter notebooks, numerics, and Julia through projectile motion.
 ---

 I wrote this piece as part of a presentation I gave to the robotics team at Benson High School in Portland, OR.
 My thanks to my mentor John Delacy for working with me in high school and fostering my love for science and astronomy, and for inviting me to help work with the next generation of scientists and engineers.
 I loved getting to see their robots and hear about the competitions.

 # Intro to Jupyter Notebooks

 Currently we are using a jupyter notebook.
 This format can support either Julia, Python, or R.  The format is quite similiar to that used in the propriety software Mathematica.

 We have two types of cells:
 * Markdown cells